levanroinishvili/observable-melt/README.md

   .interval(1000)
   .melt(startImediate,persistent);
 ```
 * startImediate : if true, immediately subscribe to the source observable.
-Otherwsie,
+Otherwise,
 subscribe to source as necessary.
 Defaults to `false`.
 * persistent    : if true, do not automatically unsubscribe from source, when all children unsubscribe.
 Defaults to `false`.